lab11/lab11-ec2-deployer/README.md

 * Configure the Terraform project to reflect your specific needs
 * Run `ec2_deployer.py apply` to create the instance(s)

-If you want to modify your existing deployment, simply change the Terraform config files (see "Configure the Project" below) to reflect the new desired state and run `ec2_deployer.py apply` again.
+If you want to modify your existing deployment, simply change the Terraform config files to reflect the new desired state (see "Configure the Project" below) and run `ec2_deployer.py apply` again.
+If Terraform can modify an existing resource instead of creating a new one, it will do so.
+However, if you are changing the project name or environment, please refer to the "important notes" below.

-When you're completely done with your project and want to delete the instance(s) and supporting AWS infrastructure, run `ec2_deployer.py destroy` to tear it down.
+When you are completely done with your project and want to delete the instance(s) and supporting AWS infrastructure, run `ec2_deployer.py destroy` to tear it down.
 You can easily recreate it with another `python ec2_deployer.py apply` command.

 # 0. Installation Requirements